Sinzxc/Sinzxc/README.md

  ⚡ I'm a beginner web developer, currently studying in college.

- :trollface: My interests include front-end development.
+ :trollface: My interests include everything related to front-end development.

 🚀 I'm on the lookout for new projects and learning opportunities.
 My tech stack includes:
 - HTML5